meetqy/rao-pics/packages/transform-eagle/README.md

 ## Notice

-If sqlite database exist in you local, please use `npx prisma db push`.
+If sqlite database exist in you local, please use `pnpm run db:push`.